Dyrati/obababot/README.md

 ## Commands
 ```
-$help:         Provides information about the bot and its functions
+$help        Provides information about the bot and its functions
-$info:         Returns info on something, like a search engine
+$datatables  Display the names of all the data tables
+$info        Display info about something
-$index:        Indexes a data table
+$index       Indexes a data table
-$math:         Evaluate a mathematical expression like a calculator
+$math        Evaluate a python expression
-$filter:       Filters a data table based on a custom condition
+$filter      Filters a data table based on a custom condition
-$sort:         Sorts a data table based on an attribute (may also filter)
+$sort        Sorts a data table based on an attribute (may also filter)
-$upload_save:  Temporarily store a battery file by uploading an attachment
-$save_preview: See a preview of your last uploaded save file
-$getclass:     Get the class of a character based on their djinn
+$getclass    Get the class of a character based on their djinn
-$damage:       Damage Calculator
+$damage      Damage Calculator
+$upload      Upload a file using an attachment or a link
+$page        View a specific page of a multi-page message
 ```
 ## Syntax
 **Arguments** are space-separated words